 General Course Information

-Course Code VET SC 3514RW Course Professional Skills in Veterinary Bioscience III Coordinating Unit School of Animal and Veterinary Sciences Term Semester 2 Level Undergraduate Location/s Roseworthy Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange N Prerequisites VET SC 2500RW & 3 AHEMS Placement Records Restrictions Available to BSc (Veterinary Bioscience) students only Course Description The course continues the development of 'Skills, Knowledge and Attitudes' (S.K.As) required of the veterinarian as a professional by building on VETSC 2500RW:
+Course Code VET SC 3514RW Course Professional Skills in Veterinary Bioscience III Coordinating Unit School of Animal and Veterinary Sciences Term Semester 2 Level Undergraduate Location/s Roseworthy Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange N Prerequisites VET SC 2500RW & 3 AHEMS Placement Records Restrictions Available to BSc (Veterinary Bioscience) students only Course Description The course continues the development of personal and professional capabilities required of veterinary professionals by building on VET SC 2500RW:

-ANIMAL HANDLING: students perform, practice and demonstrate the necessary skills in restraint and handling of common veterinary species
+ANIMAL HANDLING: students perform, practice and demonstrate the necessary skills in restraint and handling of common species encountered in veterinary practice.

-CLINICAL SKILLS: students are introduced to a number of basic clinical techniques of common veterinary species eg observation, taking temperature, respiration and other techniques such as palpation, percussion and auscultation.
+CLINICAL SKILLS: students are introduced to a number of basic clinical techniques for common veterinary species, including introduction to basic components of a general clinical examination

 VET MED COMMUNICATION: students develop basic communication and consultation skills to enable effective relationship-centred clinical interviewing techniques.

 STRESS MANAGEMENT: students identify sources and symptoms of stress and have the opportunity to practice stress management techniques.